MnlPhlp/esp_weather/README.md

-# esp_remote
+# esp_weather
-building a universal remote with an esp32, rust and flutter
+weather station powerd by an esp32 and rust.